spleenteo/pantry/README.md

 * Set ```chmod``` to execute your ```pantry.rb``` file [600 should be ok?]
 * Set a crontab (if you know how!) to run the script every x hours

+## Run the CheckUP

+Running ```./pantry.rb check``` will show some info grabbed from the config file.
+It's just a simple way to check if everything is ok.

+# Usage

 ## The easy way: use Dropbox or any other cloud system

 Just create a folder in your dropbox/drive or other cloud storage system and copy the absolute path in ```local_folder``` in ```pantry_config.yml```.